State Representations as Incentives for Reinforcement Learning Agents: A Sim2Real Analysis on Robotic Grasping: Methodology

-Training reinforcement learning agents in idealized simulation environments is not sufficient to transfer their policy into real world systems due to the sim-to-real gap \cite{sim-to-real-survey}, \cite{malmir2020robust}.
-Simulations can not capture accurately the expected noise of the robot's measurements neither the exact appearance, for instance, lightning conditions, of real robotic setups.
+Training \gls{RL} agents in idealized simulation environments is insufficient to transfer their policy into real-world systems due to the sim2real gap \cite{sim-to-real-survey}, \cite{malmir2020robust}.
+Simulations can not accurately capture the expected noise of the robot's measurements nor the exact appearance, for instance, lighting conditions of real robotic setups.

-In the scope of our analysis, we focus on state representation abstractions that incentivize simulation-trained \gls{RL} agents to solve the task both in simulation and on the real system.
-We adopt the core ideas from the RAD module \cite{10.5555/3495724.3497393} and Tobin et al. \cite{state-predictor}, which demonstrated successful agent transfer through domain randomization in both numerical and vision-based domains.
+In the scope of our analysis, we focus on state representations that incentivize simulation-trained \gls{RL} agents to solve the task both in simulation and in the real system.
+We adopt the core ideas from the RAD module \cite{10.5555/3495724.3497393} and Tobin et al. \cite{state-predictor}, which demonstrated successful agent transfer via domain randomization in both numerical and vision-based domains.

-Domain randomization is applied in two distinct ways in the case of image inputs: 1) by directly adding noise to the images generated by the simulator, and 2) by first applying physical adaptations to the simulation environment and then introducing additional noise through step 1.
+For all the image-based models, domain randomization is applied in two distinct ways: 1) by directly adding noise to the images generated by the simulator, and 2) by first applying physical adaptations to the simulation environment and then introducing additional noise through step 1.